freifunk-cambridge/freifunk-cambridge.github.io/get-involved.md

 # Get involved

-We're currently in the exploratory stage of building a Freifunk-style internet sharing community in Cambridge and surrounding areas.
+We're currently in the exploratory stage of building a Freifunk-style internet sharing community in Cambridge, UK and the surrounding areas.

 The core aims of this would be to: